-- (1) In the first instance, 'Time Out' will be carried out in their own classroom on the 'Thinking Spot', or in the Year Group Leader's classroom, separated from their peers. - (2) On rare occasions, we may remove disruptive pupils and place them in an area away from other pupils for a limited period, isolated from their peers. - (3) Any use of isolation that prevents a child from leaving a room of their own free will will only be considered in exceptional circumstances. - (4) We will always ensure the health and safety of pupils and any requirements in relation to safeguarding and pupil welfare. - (5) A period of 'Time Out' will reflect the age of the child.
-A child aged 5 will have 5 minutes of 'Time Out'; a child aged 6 will have 6 minutes of 'Time Out; a child aged 7 will have 7 minutes of 'Time Out.

-- (6) We will always ensure that pupils are kept in a period of 'Time Out' for no longer than is necessary. - (7) We will always allow pupils time to use the toilet and have a drink if requested (linking to Article 14 of The UN Convention on the Rights of the Child (health and health services) 'Every child has the right to the best possible health'.).
+- (1) In the first instance, 'Time Out' will be carried out in their own classroom on the 'Thinking Spot'. - (2) If the child has moved to Stage 2 on the 'Consequence Procedures', the child will take an additional 'Time Out' in the Year Group Leader's classroom, separated from their peers.
+This will then be recorded on CPOMs. - (3) On rare occasions, we may remove disruptive pupils and place them in an area away from other pupils for a limited period, isolated from their peers.
+This would be if the child is at risk of harming themselves, another person or causing significantly damaging property. - (4) Any use of isolation that prevents a child from leaving a room of their own free will will only be considered in exceptional circumstances, for example, if the child was at risk of causing themselves or others significant harm. - (5) We will always ensure the health and safety of pupils, and any requirements in relation to Safeguarding and pupil welfare. - (6) A period of 'Time Out' will reflect the age of the child.
+A child aged 5 will have 5 minutes of 'Time Out'; a child aged 6 will have 6 minutes of 'Time Out; a child aged 7 will have 7 minutes of 'Time Out. - (6) We will always ensure that pupils are kept in a period of 'Time Out' for no longer than is necessary. - (7) We will always allow pupils time to use the toilet and have a drink if requested (linking to Article 14 of The UN Convention on the Rights of the Child (health and health services) 'Every child has the right to the best possible health'.).